sethmichel/PostGres_WAL_Reader_And_Replicator/README.md

 1) Reads PostgreSQL (pg) WAL (Write-Ahead Log) events with logical replication
 2) Transforms them into normalized events that I can manipulate and move around the program
 3) Sends them to a destination (sink) with guaranteed delivery
-4) Tracks progress to survive crashes/restart without data loss, data duplication, and is idempotency (no variety in effects, everything happens the exact same each time)
+4) Tracks progress to survive crashes/restart without data loss, data duplication, and has idempotenic (no variety in effects, everything happens the exact same each time)

 **Data Flow**